morkeltry/S3-demo/README.md

 ###### Check out the Access Analyzer for your S3 (in your region)
 https://s3.console.aws.amazon.com/s3/access?region=eu-west-2 \
-There won't be an Analyzer set up yet, so click through.
+There won't be an Analyzer set up yet, so click through to create it.
 In the messages at the top of the screen, you should see the blue message 'Scanning Resources'.

 We have allowed some public access to the bucket.
 AWS sees this as a potential security problem but, since we intended this bucket to be for public access, this is fine.